linode/docs/docs/applications/game-servers/team-fortress2-on-debian-and-ubuntu.md

 The "Message of the Day" appears when loaded onto a server.
 This can be a message to your normal group of players, a statement about the server's settings, or anything else.
 Configure this by editing the `motd_default.txt` and `motd_text_default.txt` file.

-The `motd_default.txt` file can contain HTML and will be displayed as a website upon loading the server in-game.
-The `modt_text_default.txt` file should just be the text copy, with no additional code.
+The `motd_default.txt` file can contain HTML and is displayed as a website upon loading the server in-game.
+The `modt_text_default.txt` file should be the text copy, with no additional code.

 ###Server.cfg